AR/VR

 The Cambridge Analytica scandal was one of the biggest exposés in Big Tech in recent years.
 The New York Times and The Guardian reported in 2018 that data on up to 87 million Facebook users had been shared through an application called This Is Your Digital Life, which were then later used to support the candidacy of Ted Cruz and Donald Trump.
 This led to cries for increased regulations concerning personal data and privacy even today.

-The latest scandal to hit the internet’s shores is the whistleblower controversy just last month.
+One of Facebook's biggest scandal to hit the internet’s shores is the whistleblower controversy.
 NPR named it the most threatening scandal in Facebook’s history: the whistleblower, Frances Haugen, claimed that the company “undermined democracy” and “harms children” in the pursuit of “astronomical profits”.
 The insider leaked thousands of pages of private documents that revealed the extent of which Facebook has been aware of its damaging actions.

 The Birth of Meta